datacamp/courses-introduction-to-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Operations with other types

-Filip mentioned that differnt types behave differently when you work with them.
+Filip mentioned that different types behave differently in Python.

 When you sum two strings for example, you'll get different behavior then when you sum two integers or two booleans.